-Track II Option

-Licensed Practical Nurses who have completed the standarized statewide practical nurse curriculum from a college inside the Alabama College System within 2 years may apply for the LPN to ADN Track II Option.
+Track II Option (for graduates of Alabama Community College System PN programs) Licensed Practical Nurses who have completed the standarized statewide practical nurse curriculum from a college inside the Alabama College System within 2 years may apply for the LPN to ADN Track II Option.
 Students admitted to this program will not be required to take NUR 200 and will enter Semester II of the mobility curriculum.
+Transfer credit will be awarded for the first 2 semesters after completion of NUR 201.
 Applicants for this option must meet admission requirements as required for the LPN to ADN mobility program listed above.
 Qualified applicants are admitted as clinical space permits.